-Phil Davis is currently the Light Heavyweight Champion for Bellator MMA.
+Phil Davis is the former Light Heavyweight Champion for Bellator MMA.
 As of September 19 2015, Davis is the inaugural Bellator MMA Dynamite 1 Light Heavyweight Tournament Champion.
+Davis is currently ranked as the #5 Light Heavyweight in the world according to Sherdog.

 Davis was born and raised in Harrisburg, Pennsylvania.
 He began wrestling when he was in the eighth grade and then attended Harrisburg High School where he was a four-year team captain and letterman, with a 112-17 career record.
 Davis also lettered in tennis and cross-country.